 - Collaborate.
 Learn in community (you’ve found one here!).
 Identify both mentors and peers who can support you in different ways.
 Talk learning with them, but schedule times for fun activities with your group too.

 - Try something new.
 Is there an activity that both scares you and excites you?
 Sounds like an ideal challenge to tackle.
 Kiteboarding, rock climbing, portrait painting.
 What new most intrigues you?

 - Organize.
 It takes work and effort but saves you time and frustration in the long run.
 See “delegate” above if organizing isn’t your strength–there are professional organizers eager to help you with these tasks.
 It’s ok if you just throw your mess to them.

 - Ask for help.
 New teachers may struggle with this (see this Phases of First Year Teaching graph), but there’s no shame in acknowledging our developmental areas and growing from connection with others.
 Ask, listen, learn, and then share your knowledge with others.

 While you’re working through these strategies, consider how you’re framing how you feel.
 Burnout isn’t weakness, incompatibility with the field, or even a simple response to stress: burnout is what happens when we are exposed to more stress than we are given resources to cope with.
 A portion of these needed resources are self-care (such as the 15 strategies above), but it’s more about professional resources: good supervision, time and space to ethically and confidentially process with colleagues, and time off to recharge.

 If you would like support to move from burnout to a more positive mental and emotional space . . .

 . . . the Paratus community has your back.
-Join us for online group coaching starting this fall (in a space where you can be, learn, and do with other educators and coaches), contact me to discuss individual support (individual coaching or reflective consultation), or check out some of our free resources to get started.
+Join us for online group coaching starting this fall (in a space where you can be, learn, and do with other educators and coaches), contact me to discuss individual support (reflective consultation), or check out some of our free resources to get started.